Find Affordable College Courses

 Best Ohio Schools for Affordable Quality for a Master's in Information Science

-Our 2023 rankings named Cleveland State University the best value school in Ohio for information science students working on their master’s degree.
-Cleveland State University is a large public school located in the city of Cleveland.
+Our analysis found Cleveland State University to be the best value school for information science students who want to pursue a master’s degree in Ohio.
+Cleveland State University is a fairly large public school located in the city of Cleveland.

 Full Information Science at Kent State University at Kent Report

-A rank of #3 on this year’s list means University of Akron Main Campus is a great value for information science students working on their master’s degree.
-Located in the city of Akron, University of Akron Main Campus is a public school with a large student population.
+Out of the 3 schools in Ohio that were part of this year’s ranking, University of Akron Main Campus landed the # 3 spot on the list.
+Located in the midsize city of Akron, University of Akron Main Campus is a public school with a large student population.

-The average tuition and fees for an in-state graduate student at University of Akron Main Campus are $11,936 a year.
+In-state tuition fees for graduate students at University of Akron Main Campus are $11,936 per year.

 Read full report on Information Science at University of Akron Main Campus